-Health assistants are not licensed professionals, but provide support with health logistics and communications; they help with the medication distribution process as authorized on student medical forms, maintain medical records, and escort students to medical appointments.
+Health assistants are not licensed professionals, but provide support with health logistics and communications; they help with medication distribution as authorized on student medical forms, maintain medical records, and escort students to medical appointments.

 In compliance with local regulations, our staff oversees the distribution of medications as authorized by both physicians’ and parents’ signatures on the appropriate medical form.
 Students are not permitted to keep medications of any kind in their possession, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Exceptions are made for some emergency-use medications, such as rescue inhalers and epinephrine auto-injectors.

-All students on regular prescription medications should continue to take their medications during the program as prescribed by their physicians.
+Important: All students on regular prescription medications should continue to take their medications during the program as prescribed by their physicians.
 Students should only bring essential medications.

 CTY staff members do not give injections; students on injectables are expected to self-administer.
 If this is an issue, please contact your site’s program manager to explore other arrangements immediately upon receipt and review of your Course Assignment Packet.
 Generally, it is not possible to arrange allergy shots.

 The parent or guardian who signs the medical form is financially responsible for all costs incurred as a result of any medical services provided.
 Although we request that all students send in a photocopy of their insurance and/or pharmacy cards with their medical forms, not all providers accept all insurance plans.
 Some providers require payment from families at the time of service.
 We do not carry medical insurance of any kind for students.
-Any costs incurred and not paid by the family at the time of service will be billed to the student’s account.
+Costs incurred and not paid by the family at the time of service will be billed to the student’s CTY account.
 Medical insurance is not required to attend CTY.